-Wrap up with a bit of summertime softness in our beautiful, diaphanous scarf.
-You’ll start with a voile, batiste or similar, add a perfectly centered seam to give you enough length to wrap it like a lightweight shawl, then create a line of tiny, twisted floss cords along both ends.
+Wrap up in a bit of summertime softness with our beautiful, diaphanous scarf.
+You’ll start with a voile, batiste or similar, add a perfectly centered Seam to give you enough length to wrap it like a lightweight shawl, then create a line of tiny, twisted floss cords along both ends.
 Yep… we have easy instructions for how to make those!

 We used a classic stripe for our sample in an Italian batiste we purchased locally.
-This time of year, you’ll find lots of great options both in store and online for voile and batiste style fabrics – sometimes categorized as “fancy cottons” or “cotton lawn.”
-You want something lightweight enough to be semi-sheer with a velvety drape.
-We found a nice selection of voile at Fabric.com as well as Hawthorne Threads and Fabric Depot.
+In the spring and summer, you can usually find lots of great options both in store and online for voile and batiste style fabrics – sometimes categorized as “fancy cottons” or “cotton lawn.”
+You want something lightweight enough to be semi-sheer with a velvety Drape.
+We found a nice selection of voile at Mood Fabrics and Harts Fabrics.

-We show you the steps below to create the nearly invisible center seam using a traditional outside flat felled seam as well as how to fussy cut and flat fell when using a stripe as we did.
+We show you how to create the nearly invisible center Seam using a traditional outside Flat felled seam as well as how to Fussy cut and flat fell when using a stripe as we did.

 The fringe is optional, but it really does give the finishing touch that brings about the boho style.
 If you’ve been looking for an excuse to get caught up on your favorite binge-worthy television series… this is it!

 One thing we note below, but also want to emphasize here, is our recommendation to create a random color sequence along the two ends of the scarf.
 Your first inclination might be to simply alternate the two floss colors back and forth.
 Boring!
 When you mix up the color pattern, you avoid “matchy-matchy” and get a much more sophisticated look.

 The four sides of the scarf feature a delicate ⅛” Hem.
 You can follow our stitch-Trim-fold-stitch method to quickly and precisely produce this lovely Finish.
 Bonus: it also stabilizes the Hem so there’s no twisting or rolling along the sides.